maxim2266/rstat/README.md

 Library `rstat` provides basic functionality for periodical health check of IoT devices running Linux.
-It has an API for invoking `ps` command on a remote device via `ssh`, returning a process tree with the requested metrics of each process.
+It has an API for invoking `ps` command on a remote device via `ssh`, returning a process tree with the requested metrics for each process.

 Usage example: